bloominstituteoftechnology/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+    They share the same function body, but store in different lexical environments.
+In dansRoll's lexical environment, the name is Dan, while in the lexical environment for zoesRoll, the name is Zoe

 b.
 Compare and contrast calling `dansRoll` the first and second time.

+    It will return random numbers always

     What is always the same?
+The  personalDice function

     What could change?
+The return function

 c.
 What is the lexical scope of `newRoll`?

+    it can only be use within the 'return function' not outside it

 ### Task 3 - Stretch Goals